chrokh/toow-old/_sources/labs/fields.md

 string enemyName = "Orc";
 ```

 Here, we have loosely related variables that could represent a player's and an enemy's characteristics in a simple game scenario.
-Our task is to group these variables into classes, converting this procedural style into an object-oriented approach.
+Our task is to group these variables into classes, converting this procedural style into an object oriented approach.

 ## Instructions